Cultural Identity Therapy for Latinas in NYC.

 -

-Biculturalism is often experienced by immigrants, refugees and people who have mixed heritages.
+Immigrants, refugees and people who have mixed heritages typically experience biculturalism.

 People who are bicultural belong to a heritage culture and a host culture.